Elizabeth Street, Melbourne: Motorcycle and Camera Precincts

 Elizabeth Street has been home to a number of photography retailers and a considerable number of motorcycle dealers.
 The street has been the home of motorbike retailing in inner Melbourne since 1903, the longest-existing such area in the world.

 Transport

 As well as Flinders Street station at the southern end, the western exit of Melbourne Central railway station is located at the intersection of Latrobe and Elizabeth Streets.

 A number of tram services run along the street, including route 19 trams to Coburg North, route 59 trams to Airport West and route 57 trams to West Maribyrnong.

+Loyal Orange Institution of Victoria

+The Grand Orange Lodge of Victoria, also known as the Loyal Orange Institution of Victoria, was established in 1843 in response to a sectarian protest carried out by Irish Catholics on Elizabeth Street when an Orangeman and political candidate was elected.

+They operate under the Grand Orange Lodge of Australia, the Australian branch of the Orange Order.
+The Orange Order is a Protestant fraternity that originated in Loughgall, County Armagh, Northern Ireland following the Battle of the Diamond in 1795.
+The fraternity commemorates the reformed faith and Orange Order history.
+King William III's victory in the Battle of the Boyne is commemorated annually, in which Australian Orange Lodges travel to Adelaide to parade in The Twelfth.

+Headquarters

+The Loyal Orange Institution of Victoria originally purchased its headquarters in 1961 on Elizabeth Street, known as Loyal Orange House.

+In 2018, the Institution sold their headquarters in Box Hill for approximately $15 million to move back to their original location on Elizabeth Street.

+In July 2026, the renovation of Loyal Orange House on Elizabeth Street was completed, and the Victoria Loyal Orange Institution officially moved in to the premises.
+A ceremony was held, in which the Grand Masters of the Grand Orange Lodge of Australia and Grand Orange Lodge of New Zealand attended.